 Roast for 15-20 minutes till the squash is tender.

 Add the roasted squash, garlic, mascarpone cheese, parmesan cheese, nutmeg and orange zest to a food processor and pulse till well combined and creamy.
 You can make the filling in advance, but you will need to reheat it in the microwave till it’s warm when ready to use.
-The cheese in this will make it firm when it’s cold so you won’t be able to pipe the filling if it’s cold.
+The cheese in this will make it firm when it’s cold, so you won’t be able to pipe the filling if it’s cold.

 Assemble the Butternut Squash Ravioli

 Once rested, divide the dough into 4-8 pieces.
 The smaller the dough piece, the easier it is to work with.
 Set the pasta machine on the thickest noodle setting and feed one batch of dough through the machine.
 Reduce the noodle setting and feed the dough through again.
 If your dough sticks at all, flour both sides lightly.
 Repeat until you reach the second thinnest setting.
-When you are done, you will have a sheet of dough about 18-inches (45.7 cm) long. (if you divided the dough into 4 pieces).
+When you are done, you will have a sheet of dough about 18 inches (45.7 cm) long. (if you divided the dough into 4 pieces).
 (If you are working with a rolling pin, dust the counter with flour and roll each batch of dough until you have a sheet less than 1/4-inch [6 mm] thick.)

 Roll only one dough piece at a time and have the other pieces wrapped so they don’t dry out.
-If you roll all of the pieces out at the same time before filling the dough will dry out and be a lot harder to seal with the filling inside.
+If you roll all of the pieces out at the same time before filling, the dough will dry out and be a lot harder to seal with the filling inside.

 Once you have your first dough rolled out, place the prepared butternut squash filling in a piping bag or a zipper seal bag and cut an end off.
-Pipe about a 1 tablespoon size ball of filling close to one of the long sides of the dough, leaving about ¼ inch edge.
-Pipe the filling, leaving about 1 inch space in between each piped ball all along the long edge of the dough.
+Pipe about a 1 tablespoon-sized ball of filling close to one of the long sides of the dough, leaving about ¼ inch edge.
+Pipe the filling, leaving about 1-inch space in between each piped ball all along the long edge of the dough.
 Fold over the dough and use your fingers to seal each ravioli section, pressing firmly.
 Using a pizza cutter, cut any excess dough off the long edge and then cut in between each filling section.

-In a saucepan over medium low heat, cook the butter and sage leaves together till the butter browns.
+In a saucepan over medium-low heat, cook the butter and sage leaves together till the butter browns.
 It will take about 10 minutes.
 Remove the pan from the heat as soon as the little specks in the butter turn golden brown.

 Generously salt a large pot of water and bring to a boil.
 Boil the ravioli in 2-3 batches for about 6 minutes.
 The ravioli will sink at first and start to float about half way through boiling.
 Gently scoop the ravioli out and continue cooking till all have been boiled.